akka/akka/akka-docs/src/main/paradox/serialization.md

 was serialized.
 In `fromBinary` you can match on the class and deserialize the bytes to different objects.

-Then you only need to fill in the blanks, bind it to a name in your [Configuration]() and then list which classes that should be serialized using it.
+Then you only need to fill in the blanks, bind it to a name in your configuration and then list which classes that should be serialized using it.

 <a id="string-manifest-serializer"></a>